gujargaurav/sentimentalAnalysis/README.md

-Sentimental Analysis of Amazon reviews It is a practice project from udemy.com to get familiar with Sentimental Analysis using NLTK .
+Sentimental Analysis of Amazon reviews

-Here i am using "vader_lexicon" package from NLTK.
-By using polarity scores of individual reviews the final column of comp_score is predicted .
-And at the end accuracy of model is calculated using scikit learn library.
+Libraries :
+NLTK
+sklearn

+Packages :
+1)nltk.sentiment
+  A SentimentAnalyzer is a tool to implement and facilitate Sentiment Analysis tasks using NLTK features and classifiers, especially for teaching and demonstrative         purposes. polarity_scores(text)
+  Return a float for sentiment strength based on the input text.
+Positive values are positive valence, negative value are negative valence.
+2)sklearn.metric
+Accuracy paramters to check how good our module performed. accuracy_score() classification_report() confusion_matrix()